Source: Courtesy of Wikimedia Commons

 One can give only an approximate idea of the last years of his life, which were those of an ordinary settler of the earliest period.
 The attack on Quebec by Phips* in 1690 put the inhabitants of the south shore of the St Lawrence in a state of alert.
 It is probable that the former hero did not dissociate himself from the defence plans, but we have no precise indication as to his participation in them.
 The archives of the Conseil Souverain have preserved the details of misunderstandings that arose sometimes between Couture and Byssot, at other times between the two pioneers and the other copyholders of the seigneury.
 An analysis of these documents clearly indicates that Couture did not seem to be easy to get along with, and that he intended to see that his rights were respected.
 According to the same documents, he appears sometimes to have exceeded his prerogatives as judge and captain of the seigneury.
 Nonetheless, on several occasions he was invited to sit on the Conseil Souverain, in the absence of regular members.
 Meanwhile the majority of his ten children had formed connections by marriage with people of good family.
 Thus, in 1678 Marie married François Vézier, and five years later Claude Bourget; in 1680 Marguerite married Jean Marsolet, son of Nicolas Marsolet* de Saint-Aignan; in 1688 Louise married Charles-Thomas Couillard de Beaumont.

-His wife Anne Esmard was buried at Pointe-Lévy on 15 Jan.
+His wife, Anne Esmard, was buried at Pointe-Lévy on 15 Jan.
 1700.
 On 28 June following, Guillaume Couture acknowledged that he owed to “his younger son” Joseph-Oger Couture, Sieur de La Cressonnière, the sum of 600 livres for having assisted his father and mother during the last six years, and “even long before.”
-On 14 Nov.
-1701 an inventory was made of the possessions of “the late Guill.
+He died on 4 April 1701.
+On 14 November an inventory was made of the possessions of “the late Guill.
 Couture, during his lifetime judge of the seneschal’s court for the Lauzon shore, and Anne Hemard.”
-He therefore died before this date, and we do not know the place where this hero of the early days of the colony is buried.
+We do not know the place where this hero of the early days of the colony is buried.

 Cite This Article